TamaraOsmon/TamaraOsmon/README.md

 - AWS AI and machine learning services
 - Offensive cybersecurity concepts

----

 ## Business and Collaboration
-I am actively building my company, my product suite, and my professional portfolio.
 I welcome inquiries related to:
 - AI red-team contracting
 - Partnerships or enterprise pilot programs
 - Research collaboration
 - Security evaluations of AI systems

----
+-Strategic conversations shaped around Governance and AI Security Standards -Open to offers from serious investors that appreciate and demand Gold Tier standards research

 ## Vision
 PoetryInMotion AI Labs is dedicated to advancing global AI security.
-My mission is to deliver automated, intelligent offensive systems that allow organizations to strengthen their models before adversaries exploit them.
+My mission is to deliver automated, intelligent offensive systems built on the Agentic Identity Discipline Standard that allow organizations to strengthen their models before adversaries exploit them or the models become something they were never intended to become.

-VoidWalker represents the future of autonomous red-team operations.
+VoidWalker is the future of autonomous red-team operations.